World AIDS Day 2013

-World AIDS Day is a global health day introduced by the World Health Organization in 1988.
-It is observed on 1 December each year and aims at raising awareness of the AIDS pandemic caused by HIV infection.
-The international symbol of HIV awareness and support is a red ribbon.
+World AIDS Day is a global health day introduced by the World Health Organization in 1988 which is observed on 1 December each year and aims at raising awareness of the AIDS pandemic caused by HIV infection.
+The international symbol of HIV awareness and support is a reb ribbon.

-The day is also an opportunity to disseminate information about the status of the HIV pandemic and to organise activities.
+The day is also an opportunity to disseminate information about the status of the HIV pandemic.